jenniferoakes/thoughter/README.md

 - [ ] Write tests for the new-thought.js file.
 Make a **new** spec file.
 - [ ] Add code coverage with Karma.
 See how much of the source code my tests are running and edit to increase percentage.

+## How To Create a New Build:
+1. Run **npm install --save-dev grunt** in your terminal.
+2. Create **gruntfile.js** in root directory.
+3. Install Grunt plugins to use in gruntfile.
+4. Install appropriate devDependencies and dependencies for project.
+5. Use initConfig function in Grunt file, and create aliases to run multiple tasks with one terminal command.

 By: [Jennifer Oakes](https://www.linkedin.com/in/jennifernicoleoakes/)